glowkeeper/glowkeeper.github.io/assets/posts/about/cv.md

 - I have nearly thirty years of experience in the computing industry, beginning in 1992 with a City & Guilds COBOL programming course
 - I have been writing full-stack Javascript since 2016 – React frontends.
 Node.js, Express backends
 - I have a decade of experience with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
-- Many years of freelance computing experience, during which, I have created and maintained many websites
+- Many years of freelance computing experience, during which I created and maintained many websites
 - Five years of programming within the games industry, where I worked on four completed titles
 - Early in my professional career, I was a UNIX Systems Administrator.
 I maintain strong Linux and Mac command-line skills